 Please see details regarding leaving and arriving at school during the school day which can

 be found in the ‘Information for New Parents’ booklet.

 Free School Meals

 You can make an application on-line to Cambridgeshire County Council for free school meals.
-Their system will check your child’s entitlement to free school meals and if they are eligible for the secondary school clothing allowance.
+Their system will check your child’s entitlement to free school meals.
 To apply, please follow this link